Naozhou Island: History

 Naozhou's early recorded history is fairly sparse.
 During the Qing Dynasty, the island was included into Wuchuan County.
 According to a 1684 report, the island's population had been evacuated to the mainland some years earlier, as part of the Qing's campaign against the Taiwan-based Kingdom of Tungning.
 Since 1704, Qing troops were stationed in the island as part of anti-pirate operations.

 From 1899 to 1945, Naozhou Island was part of the French leased territory Guangzhouwan.
-French maps and documents referred to the island as Nao-Tchéo or Nau-Chau.
+French maps and documents referred to the island as Nao-Tchéou or Nau-Chau.
 The French had a lighthouse constructed near the island's highest point.
-The Naozhou Lighthouse (硇洲灯塔) still exists; it is included on the List of Major National Historical and Cultural Sites.
+The Naozhou Lighthouse (Phare de Nao-Tchéou, 硇洲灯塔) still exists; it is included on the List of Major National Historical and Cultural Sites.